Remove Bottlenecks, Accelerate Decisions

 Trust and transparency are essential when underwriters use AI in their daily work.
 Underwriters need to know that the information they rely on is accurate; otherwise, a policy decision could result in incorrect coverage, claims issues, or unnecessary risk for the carrier.

 One of the best ways to build that confidence is by clearly showing the source of each piece of information.
-That’s why we’re excited to introduce a new In-line Citations feature for our Life & Disability customers.
+That’s why we’re excited to introduce a new In-line Citations feature for our Life & Health customers.
 This feature makes it easy to check the source behind any insight Sixfold surfaces.

 So, how does it work?